MicrosoftDocs/win32/desktop-src/printdocs/form-info-1.md

 ---
-Description: 'The FORM\_INFO\_1 structure contains information about a print form.
-The information includes the print form's origin, its name, its dimensions, and the dimensions of its printable area.' ms.assetid: '1c42ea6c-82cf-463c-bc67-44a8d8c4a1e7'
+Description: The FORM_INFO_1 structure contains information about a print form.
+The information includes the print form's origin, its name, its dimensions, and the dimensions of its printable area. ms.assetid: 1c42ea6c-82cf-463c-bc67-44a8d8c4a1e7
-title: 'FORM_INFO_1 structure'
+title: FORM_INFO_1 structure
 ms.topic: structure
 ms.date: 05/31/2018
 topic_type: